thebaiko/thebaiko.github.io/_projects/2010-01-07-microlight.md

 ---

 ## Description
 A simple tiny red light, made for quick and discreet usage.
 It lights up only while the button is pressed, measures about 15x10mm.
 The battery is replaceable.
+Very low profile and you can pierce the shrink tube to thread a lanyard if you want.

 Red is chosen because it doesn't spoil the natural night vision of our eyes, but if you're going to be working with red text/items you probably should use a different light colour.